-VISION & GEOMETRICS SOLUTIONS FOR MANUFACTURERS
+VISION & GEOMETRICS SOLUTIONS FOR MANUFACTURING

 High Precision Measurement & Gauging of Laser Cut Features

 Our customer required 100% 'in-line' inspection of 10 laser cut features (position, diameter, and shape) on octagonal tubes with tight tolerances.

 BOS tested and selected a high resolution Cognex camera with specialty optics and lighting for the application The camera was mounted on a high precision single-axis motion system to allow for the inspection of multiple features along the length of the part.
 To allow for features to be inspected on all eight sides of the octagonal part, the part was fixtured on a rotary axis.

 As part of a turnkey system integration, a material handling robot loaded and unloaded the inspection station to ensure every part that came out of the BOS L-MS laser cell was immediately validated as 'good' before being passed downstream.
 All 'bad' parts were rejected from the system.

 The inspection system was successfully integrated into this production line with a 20 second part to part cycle time.
 The system achieved a Gage R’n’R result of <10% and it demonstrated a static repeatability of 0.006mm.

 Our customer required rivnuts to be robotically fastened into holes on parts that were hollow rails.
 The incoming rails were all bent to some degree (the parts were either "smiling" or "frowning"), which caused variability in hole position between like parts.

 To make things a little more challenging, there were 5 rail variants in total, each with multiple holes requiring rivnuts.

 FANUC 3D-L vision was utilized on the rivnut robot(s) to integrate a robust process that allowed for the variability in hole position to exist and accommodated for it within the required cycle time for the system.